arthurgeron/docker-nodejs/README.md

 Docker NodeJS 9 + Python + Git
 =======================================

-This repository holds the items used to run NodeJS applications, it includes python and the latest version of git, it also allows you to store your password so you don't have to authenticate all the time..
+This repository holds the items used to run NodeJS applications, it includes python and the latest version of git, it also allows you to store your password so you don't have to authenticate all the time.

 ## Usage